Optimization and Problem Solving of Pandora FMS

 • Create pandora database again (create database pandora;)

-• Import the backup file (all.sql)
+• Import the backup file (alldata.sql)

 mysql -u root -p